ENikS/Health/Recrystallization.md

 http://periodic-table-of-elements.org/SOLUBILITY/potassium_hydroxide

 Sodium Salt reacted in water.
 Potassium Salt reacted in ethanol.
-The water is supplied with potassium so it needs to be dryed with desicant.
+Dry ethanol with Potassium carbonate and Molecular Cieves.
+The water is supplied with potassium so it needs to be dryed somehow.
 Heat to 180C°.
 Recrystalized in anhydrous ethanol.